All the Hits Tour (Elton John)

-All the Hits Tour was a concert tour by English musician Elton John that took place in North America, Europe and Oceania in 2015.
+All the Hits Tour was a concert tour by British musician Elton John in North America, Europe and Oceania in 2015.

 Background

 The first concert to be announced for the tour was a concert in Wellington, New Zealand.
 This will be John's nineteenth concert in New Zealand and his first concert in Wellington for nine years.
 A second concert was announced for Honolulu in January 2015.
 It was recently announced that Bright Light Bright Light will be the support act on the UK leg of the tour.